-Plus, with a colicky baby keeping us home more than usual, I needed a project.
+Plus, with a colicky baby keeping us home more than usual, I am in desperate need of a manageable project.

 With a start and finish.

-And I roped my husband into it when a simple paint job became a slightly larger project.
-We picked out navy paint for the space, but navy was just too dark for the window-less bathroom.
+I roped my husband into the project when a simple paint job became a slightly larger project.
+We picked out navy paint for the space, but quickly realized navy was just too dark for the window-less bathroom.

 To keep the space bright, and protect walls from the wear and tear that is inflicted by small children, we decided to add white bead board.